jpmorris/data_science_consultant_lessons/lectures/010-sql/010-01-sql-primer.md

 # General Tips
 - Try and find a tool with close-to-infinite history.
 You will want to revisit old queries.
 - Consider pulling data to pandas as part of a pipeline as it is generally faster to work with data in memory.
-  - If you are memory constrained, SQL doesn't have memory constraints as it is disk-based.
+  - If you are memory constrained, SQL generally doesn't have memory constraints as it is disk-based.
-- Get to know your tools.
+- If your queries take a long time to complete you may need clean information used by the query planner.
+  - Run `VACUUM FULL <tablename>`

 # Relational Data Model
 - SQL